What is multiple sclerosis?

 - Hearing and vision loss

 - Mental difficulties, such as problems with judgment, memory and concentration

 - Muscle weakness and difficulty moving arms and legs

 - Worsening of symptoms with increased body temperature

 What causes multiple sclerosis?

-The causes of multiple sclerosis are not well understood.
-Researchers believe that the body’s immune system begins to attack the nervous system, specifically the myelin.
-The myelin is a fatty material that covers and insulates the nerve cells in the central nervous system.
+The causes of multiple sclerosis (MS) are not well understood.
+Researchers believe that the body’s immune system begins to attack the nervous system, specifically the myelin of nerve fibers.
+Myelin is a fatty material that covers and insulates the nerve fibers in the central nervous system (CNS).
 Healthy myelin is vital to the normal, rapid movement of electrical impulses through the nerve pathways.

-It is believed that this process may be triggered by a combination of genetic factors and environmental elements, such as exposure to a virus.
-Sometimes it’s a case of biologic mistaken identity.
+Experts believe the immune system-mediated damage of myelin is triggered by a combination of genetic factors and environmental elements, such as exposure to a virus.
+Sometimes it’s a case of biological 'mistaken identity.'
 This occurs when circulating antibodies meant to destroy viruses inaccurately target myelin because it has a similar molecular ‘fingerprint’.

 What are the risk factors for multiple sclerosis?